Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Limitation: Empathy is delivered via businesses, not directly to most families, and it does not provide deep asset discovery, physical document handling, or full probate filing and legal execution.

-Bottom line: Empathy offers supportive guidance and organization through benefit programs; Alix works directly with executors to actively search assets and complete the legal and financial work of settlement.
+Bottom line: Empathy offers supportive guidance and organization through benefit programs; Alix works directly with executors to actively search assets and complete the legal and financial work of settlement through their network of experts.

 Here's how the top estate asset discovery services compare across key capabilities: